rtrp/osu-transport/users/reynolaa/index.md

 creating a fluid-fuel mixture.
 In a fluid-fuel system, delayed neutron precursors can move from the location of the initiating fission event before decaying.
-This can significantly affect the criticality and design of a system.
+This can significantly affect reactor kinetics when compared to a solid-fuel system.

 ![Homogeneous simulation](images/homogeneous.gif)